MartinGmc/CNB.Exchange/README.md

 // return all Exchange rates on given date in English await _cnb.ExchangeRateAll(date, "EN");

-oter = more than 120 countries from other country list of CNB
+//oter = more than 120 countries from other country list of CNB
 // return other Exchange rates for acual date await _cnb.ExchangeRateOther();